 - Have a VA 100% disabled rating

-- Receive a property tax exemption due to being a widow, widower, or totally disabled
+- Receive a property tax exemption due to being a widow, widower, or disabled

 You will need to provide documentation to prove your status and situation.
-You may also want to provide a PDF copy of the Arizona trailer bill of sale to show ownership.
+You may also want to give a copy of the trailer bill of sale to show ownership.

 Arizona Trailer Bill of Sale Sample